 Liggett will be able to meet its future earnings goals.
-Consequently, Liggett could be in violation of debt covenants in the Liggett Facility, including covenants limiting the maximum permitted adjusted net worth and net working capital deficiencies, and if its lenders were to exercise acceleration rights under the Liggett Facility or the Liggett Notes' Indenture or refuse to lend under the Liggett Facility, Liggett would not be able to satisfy such demands or its working capital requirements.
+Consequently, Liggett could be in violation of debt covenants in the Liggett Facility, including covenants limiting the maximum permitted adjusted net worth and net working capital deficiencies, and if its lenders were to exercise acceleration rights under the Liggett Facility, Liggett Would not be able to satisfy such demands or its working capital requirements.
 (See below for additional information concerning these covenants.)